tsukhu/nxplorerjs-microservice-starter/README.md

    - examples - Basic examples with a search by ID example from the jsonplaceholder API (/examples/:id)
    - shop     - Example of how to use Reactive Extensions for API orchestration (FlatMap) (/shop/priceByOptionId/:id)
    - starwars - Example of how to use Reactive Extensions for API orchestration (ForkJoin) (/starwars/people/:id)
+   - hystrix  - Example of how to use the circuit break pattern for APIs (/hystrix)
    - Use swagger UI for the complete list of sample APIs
    - metrics  - Prometheus based metrics added for all APIs (/metrics)
    - API Partial JSON response support